Aloo palak paratha recipe with step by step photos – this is a variation of Palak paratha and is a nice way to include greens in your diet.

-in this paratha recipe which was shared by a friend, i have kneaded the dough with mashed potatoes, spinach puree and spices. another way to make aloo palak paratha is to just knead the atta or whole wheat flour with the palak puree and then add the mashed spiced potatoes stuffing in the parathas.
+In this paratha recipe which was shared by a friend, I have kneaded the dough with mashed potatoes, spinach puree and spices.
+Another way to make aloo palak paratha is to just knead the atta or whole wheat flour with the palak puree and then add the mashed spiced potatoes stuffing in the parathas.

-parathas are usually eaten as a breakfast and also good as tiffin box or for a short trip. you can serve the aloo palak paratha with lemon or mango pickle or curd or white butter. a cup of hot tea will also be nice.
+Parathas are usually eaten as breakfast and also good as a tiffin box or for a short trip.
+You can Serve the aloo palak paratha with lemon or mango pickle or curd or white butter.
+A cup of hot tea will also be nice.

-1. in a mixing bowl or large plate, add the whole wheat flour, mashed potatoes, spinach puree, spice powders, oil and salt.
+1. In a mixing bowl or large plate, add the whole wheat flour, mashed potatoes, spinach puree, spice powders, oil and salt.

-2. you may not require adding water while kneading the dough. but if the dough looks dry and needs water, then add the strained spinach stock in which the spinach leaves were blanched. add very less stock and knead to a smooth dough. keep aside covered for 15-20 minutes.
+2. you may not require adding water while kneading the dough.
+But if the dough looks dry and needs water, then add the strained spinach stock in which the spinach leaves were blanched.
+Add very less stock and knead to a smooth dough. keep aside covered for 15-20 minutes.

 3. make medium sized balls from the dough and roll into 5-6 inch diameter parathas on a flour dusted board or work surface.

-- ½ tsp cumin powder/jeera powder
+- ½ teaspoon cumin powder

-- ½ tsp coriander powder/dhania powder
+- ½ teaspoon coriander powder

-- ½ tsp red chili powder/lal mirch powder
+- ½ teaspoon red chili powder

-- ¼ tsp turmeric powder/haldi
+- ¼ teaspoon turmeric powder

-- 2 cups whole wheat flour/atta
+- 2 cups whole wheat flour

-- 1 tbsp yogurt (optional)
+- 1 tablespoon yogurt (curd) - optional

-- 1 tsp oil
+- 1 teaspoon oil